PEP

 - If you are not sure whether you have taken a risk, you can seek advice from the emergency services.

-Emergency PEP therapy lasts 30 days and you take regular medication.
 Important: PrEP medication is not a complete PEP.
 PrEP medicines are missing an important active ingredient for successful PEP.

 PEP is now carried out in many countries.
 Contact the nearest hospital immediately.